 We spent the next morning before our flight home at the famous Blue Lagoon Spa.
 Although the baths are not natural, the geothermally heated water is.
 It is quite crowded and touristy and you need to put a lot of conditioner on your hair and a shower cap or it will feel yucky for quite a while, but one experience here was a must do.
 We signed up for a massage and a little woman brought me into the water.
 I was suspect about what this experience could be like as it was pretty cold outside the water and I hate massages where I am cold.
 It was amazing!
 They are really skilled at this and I would list it as one of my favorite spa treatments of all times.
 You float on a mat and are always submerged in the hot water and they massage all the required body parts and you don’t even have to turn over like in a traditional massage.

 We also explored this Peninsula around the airport before leaving.
 It is flat with low bushes, desolate in a other-wordly sort of way.
 The power of the waves astonished me in a way I have never experienced.
 Here you can also find carcasses of boats long ago washed onto shore from unbelievable distances.

 My trip to Iceland was a dream that I am so happy to have had.
 I would recommend it going on everyone’s bucket list and I would love to return to SCUBA at Pingvellir and to go ice caving.
 Hopefully one day soon.
-Check out the rest of my Iceland articles.

 Be sure to check out Globetrotter’s Ultimate Guide on How to Survive a Long Flight to survive your flight to Iceland.